Neoinvoker/QUIC_Attack_Demo/README.md

 Based on aioquic 0.9.20 & lsquic 3.0.4.

-For both 2 quic version, please change the cid length config to 20.
+Please change the cid length config to 20.
 For aioquic: src/aioquic/quic/configuration.py
 Change "connection_id_length" to 20 and in "class QuicConfiguration" add "QuicProtocolVersion.VNRF".
 For lsquic: lsquic/include/lsquic.h